Cyber Liability & Financial Crime

 It is important to note that cyber attacks and financial crimes are treated differently by insurance companies with separate policies and covers.
 A business should consider both in order to maximise protection to themselves.

 As businesses become ever more reliant on technology, the risks in suffering a loss relating to problems on their computer systems or holding sensitive customer data continues to grow.

-From the loss of a laptop, a website being hacked, credit card data being stolen, a denial of service attack or a file of sensitive information left on a train; these can all have an impact on your business from loss of revenue, damage to reputation and legal regulatory costs.
+Loss of a laptop, a website being hacked, credit card data being stolen, a denial of service attack, or a file of sensitive information being left on a train; these can all have an impact on your business from loss of revenue, damage to reputation and legal regulatory costs.

-The media continues to report on large companies being affected but they rarely mention small and medium companies being attacked and from recent statistics, a “ransomware” attack is occurring at least once a day.
+The media continues to report on large companies being affected, but they rarely mention small and medium companies being attacked and from recent statistics, a “ransomware” attack occurs at least once a day.

-Suffering a cyber-attack is one thing but the time it takes a business to recover can make the difference between long term business success or failure.
-Learning the lessons from a cyber-attack should be seen as an important part of any business’s cyber strategy but 32% of the small businesses with fewer than 50 employees said nothing has changed in the past 12 months as a result of security incidents.
-For UK businesses with 99 or fewer employees, the average estimated cost of their largest cyber incident over the last 12 months was £25,736, compared to £62,712 for UK businesses with 1,000 or more employees.
-Yet these amounts only reflect the immediate direct costs and don’t include the longer term impact on business reputation and consumer confidence
+Suffering a cyber-attack is one thing, but the time it takes a business to recover can make the difference between long term business success or failure.
+Learning the lessons from a cyber-attack should be seen as an important part of any business’s cyber strategy but hackers are always one step ahead and with the changing economic climate everyone is vulnerable to attack.
+For UK businesses with 99 or fewer employees, the average estimated cost of their largest cyber incident over the last 12 months was £25,736, compared to £62,712 for UK businesses with 100 or more employees.
+Yet these amounts only reflect the immediate direct costs, and don’t include the longer-term impact on business reputation and consumer confidence.

 Practical Support in the Event of a Data Breach:

-Including forensic investigations to find out what went wrong and whose data has been at risk, legal advice, notifying the Regulator and customers and offering support to clients who have been affected.
+Includes forensic investigations to find out what went wrong and whose data has been at risk, legal advice, notifying the regulator and customers and offering support to clients who have been affected.